 The university schedules time at the end of each semester for a final assessment in each course.
 Should illness prevent a student from being present on that day, the student should contact instructors immediately to arrange to make up the missed work.
 Such arrangements must have the approval of the chair of the department.

 Cancellation of Classes

 By an Instructor

 On occasion, an instructor may need to cancel class.
 The instructor will notify the dean, department chair, and students.
 Faculty will communicate details to students via e-mail or the Blackboard Learning Management System (Bb).

 Every effort will be made to make cancellation announcements at least two hours before class is scheduled to begin.

-For classes not held at the GCU main campus in Lakewood, GCU classes will comply with the cancellation/closure decision of the location at which the classes are held.
+For in-person classes not held at the GCU main campus in Lakewood, GCU classes will comply with the cancellation/closure decision of the location at which the classes are held.